openenclave/openenclave/docs/GettingStartedDocs/VisualStudioLinux.md

    build and debug the Hello World application.
 For further discussion, see the [Linux debugging walkthrough](https://docs.microsoft.com/en-us/cpp/linux/deploy-run-and-debug-your-linux-project?view=vs-2019).
 4. Create an enclave library project by right clicking on the solution in the Solution Explorer and selecting Add -> New Project -> Open Enclave TEE Project (Linux).
+(If it is not immediately visible, look under Installed -> Visual C++ -> Cross Platform -> Linux.)
 Give it a name, LinuxEnclave for example.
 This will create a sample enclave with an ecall\_DoWorkInEnclave() method exposed to applications, that will simply call an ocall\_DoWorkInHost() method that will be implemented in the application.
 In this walkthrough, we'll leave this project